NAQT requires all hosts of events that use NAQT questions to do the following:

 NAQT strongly encourages, but does not require, hosts to do the following:

-- Inform prospective teams what other nearby events (if any) will use the same or overlapping question sets, to help them maintain question security.
+- Inform prospective attendees what other nearby events (if any) will use the same or overlapping question sets, to help them maintain question security.

 - Use NAQT’s registration system.
 This provides a number of tools to make hosts’ lives easier and also helps us maintain question security.

-- Tell teams about the national championship(s) for which the tournament is a qualifier.
+- Tell attendees about the national championship(s) for which the tournament is a qualifier (if any).

 - Give a printed copy of the question set(s) to each school in attendance.